hugomg/scfgc/README.md

 scfg will convert that scfg file into a cfg file of the same name and place it next to the scfg source file.
 You can then add a line on your autoexec.cfg file to call your script when on Dota2 startup.

+For more complex scripts, scfg might not be able to compile your scfg file into a single cfg file.
+In these cases, it will also generate a folder with the same base name as your scfg file, containing helper files for your script.

 Alternatively, you can invoke scfgc from the command line.
 Run `scfgc.exe --help` for usage instructions.

 Commands
 --------